-Heating systems are typically designed to achieve thermal comfort by maintaining the air temperature above 22°C. Thermal comfort is however affected by various parameters, not only air temperature.
-Thermal comfort is typically measured by using the Fanger predicted mean vote (PMV) index where below (-1) is cold and above (+1) is warm.
+Heating systems are typically designed to achieve thermal comfort by maintaining the air temperature above 21 °C. Thermal comfort is however affected by various parameters, not only air temperature.
+Thermal comfort is typically measured by using the Fanger Predicted Mean Vote (PMV) index where below -1 is too cold and above +1 is too warm.

-Better insulated buildings, will have milder surface temperatures (or radiant temperatures) as shown previously in Figure 4.
-The mean radiant temperature is the average of all surface temperature in a space.
+Better insulated buildings will have milder surface temperatures (radiant temperatures) as shown previously in Figure 4.
+The mean radiant temperature is the average of all surface temperature in a space, weighted by surface area.
 Milder mean radiant temperatures will improve thermal comfort in a space as shown below.
-Therefore the thermal comfort near single glazing is worse than near double glazing.
+Therefore the thermal comfort experienced near single glazing is less than near double glazing.

 A well-insulated façade with performance glazing reduces winter heat loss and improves thermal comfort in the winter.
 Therefore it should be considered in the main living spaces, especially for new building.
 For existing buildings it may be too costly to retrofit performance glazing.